 Best Linksys Router Android Central 2021

-Linksys has been making routers for years and has made a name for itself providing reliable hardware with solid features.
-It has continued to innovate with its Velop series and has begun to move into Wi-Fi 6 for modern devices.
-The MAX-STREAM MR7350 is one of the best routers for most people with sufficient speed and mesh capabilities baked in, but there are other options as well.
+Linksys has been making routers for years and is known as one of the leading companies providing reliable hardware with solid features.
+Linksys has continued to innovate with its Velop series and began moving into Wi-Fi 6 for modern devices.
+The MAX-STREAM MR7350 is the best Linksys routers for most people with sufficient speed and mesh capabilities baked in, but there are other options as well.
+We researched for you and compiled a list of some of the most dependable models on the market right now.

 - Best Overall: MAX-STREAM MR7350